-9.11.2 Align the bottom of the rudder post to the bottom of the keel and with the rudder post temporarily held in place mark the copper line from the hull onto the rudder post.
-Fit & fix copper plates to the rudder post below the copper line as shown.
+9.101.2 Align the bottom of the rudder post to the bottom of the keel and with the rudder post temporarily held in place mark the copper line from the hull onto the rudder post.
+Paint the rudder post with copper paint as shown.
 Use teak planks P33 to cover the rudder post above the copper line.